Move Over for Work Zones. Don't Zone Out.

-The top five contributing circumstances for work zone crashes in 2012 were following too closely, inattention, improper lane usage/change, failed to yield, and too fast for conditions -- in this order.
+- The top five contributing circumstances for work zone crashes in 2013 were following too closely, improper lane use or changing lanes, inattention, driving too fast for conditions, and failure to yield -- in that order.

-Your best defense in a work zone crash, or any crash, is a seat belt.
-In 2012, of the 824 traffic fatalities, 614 were vehicle occupant fatalities, and 70.9 percent of them were not wearing a seat belt.
+- The best defense in a work zone crash, or any crash, is a seat belt.
+In 2013, 63 percent of vehicle occupant fatalities were not wearing a seat belt.